Sammy Hagar Net Worth

 Hagar married his first wife, Betsy Berardi, on November 3, 1968.
 They had two sons together, Aaron (born in 1970) and Andrew (born in 1984).
 In 1994, the couple divorced after 26 years of marriage.
 He married his current wife, Kari Hagar, on November 29, 1995, and together they have two daughters, Kama (born in April 1996) and Samantha (born in March 2001).

 In May 2020, Hagar came under fire for comments he made a comment during an interview with Rolling Stone in which he said: "I'm not going to go around spreading the disease.
 But there may be a time where we have to sacrifice.
 I mean, how many people die on the Earth every day?
 I have no idea.
 I'm sorry to say it, but we all gotta die, man."
 Naturally, because this is the Internet, people took offense, requiring Hagar to clarify his remarks.

-Real Estate: Sammy and Kari's primary residence has long been a home in Mill Valley, California, in Marin County north of San Francisco.
+Sammy and Kari's primary residence has long been a home in Mill Valley, California, in Marin County north of San Francisco.
 He bought the home in 1978 for $160,000.
 He also owns a home several hours north in Lake Tahoe which he bought in 2007 for $450,000.

 Hagar has been trying to sell his Lake Arrowhead, California estate for a few years now without success.
 According to the Los Angeles Times, the 6,557 square foot house is now up for rent for $30,000 a month or for weekends.
 The chateau, which was built in 2009, is three stories high with eight bedrooms, eight and a half bathrooms, and a separate guesthouse.
 Hagar originally purchased the property in 2009 for $2.3 million.
 When he first placed it for sale a few years ago, it was going for $5.25 million but has since been reduced to $3.9 million.